BACK TO HOME PAGE BACK TO SITE MAP CONTACT DAVID

 Pat Mooney

-Pat also starred in 'The Comedians' and has been working solid ever since, the last few years on the cruising circuit with great success.
+Pat also starred in 'The Comedians' and had been working solid ever since, the last few years on the cruising circuit with great success.
 One of his opening lines is about the green suit when he mentions "I was bending over to tie up my shoelaces and some chap started playing golf on my back!"
 I recall that he nearly collapsed with laughter when I met him for the first time and explained that his surname was also a very disgusting Greek swearword which caused more laughs amongst the locals when I told them about it.
-His act is good solid standup gags, delivered with great Irish charm mixed with blarney as well as a very friendly guy to work with.
-He is the same on and offstage, unlike some artistes I have appeared with over the years and is a shining example of what mainstream comedy is all about.
+His act was good solid standup gags, delivered with great Irish charm mixed with blarney as well as a very friendly guy to work with.
+He was the same on and offstage, unlike some artistes I have appeared with over the years and a shining example of what mainstream comedy is all about.

 21st November 2008